 The mild-hybrid system is connected to the camera sensors for even greater efficiency.
 When stopped, the engine starts up while the brake pedal is still depressed as soon as the front camera detects that the vehicle in front of the new RS Q8 begins to move.

-The interplay of the MHEV components improves ride comfort and also has the potential to reduce fuel consumption in everyday driving by as much as 0.8 liters per 100 kilometers.
+The interplay of the MHEV components improves ride comfort and also has the potential to reduce fuel consumption in everyday driving by as much as 0.8 litres per 100 kilometres.

-The power of the 4.0 TFSI flows to the quattro permanent all-wheel drive system via the standard eight-speed tiptronic, distributing the drive power in a 40:60 ratio to the front and rear axles.
-In the event of slip, more drive torque automatically goes to the axle with the better traction.
-Up to 70 percent can be directed to the front wheels and up to 85 percent to the rear wheels.
+The power of the 4.0 TFSI flows to the Quattro permanent all-wheel-drive system via the standard eight-speed Tiptronic, distributing the drive power in a 40:60 ratio to the front and rear axles.
+In the event of a slip, more drive torque automatically goes to the axle with the better traction.
+Up to 70 per cent can be directed to the front wheels and up to 85 per cent to the rear wheels.